ZooHillData/zoos/packages/react-table/README.md

 - `filters.string.includes` - Filter for string that include the filter value (performs lowercase on both filter and values)
 - `filters.string.inArray` - Filter for rows that include one of the values in the filter array
 - `filters.date.range` - Filter for dates within a range
+- `filters.number.range` - Filter for numbers within a range

 ## Coming soon

 ### Column Filters

-- Debounce input on `filters.string.includes`
-- `filters.number.range` - Filter for numbers within a range
+- On filter field, pause auto-refreshing filters when user is typing (more control vs. forcing debounce)
 - `filters.stringArray.includesOne` - Filter for rows that include one of the values in the filter array
 - `filters.stringArray.includesAll` - Filter for rows that include all values in the filter array